Announcing Holy at Home

 - And there are also a lot of new things added to these slide decks — new liturgies, new poems, new illustrations, new approaches to Haftarah — that aren’t in the book.

 Our team is continuing to proofread for misplaced nekudot, and if we find errors, we commit to fixing them by August 15 and will share updated slides as needed.
 We’re releasing the slide decks now to give you maximum time for dreaming and adapting.
-(We’re also working on “expansion packs” / updates — for instance, version 1.0 didn’t include a a shofar service for second day Rosh Hashanah, but we added that among other things in version 1.2; we’re now up to version 1.4 — so if there are things missing that you’d like to see here, tell us what they are, and we’ll do our best to oblige.)
+(We’ve also released a few “expansion packs” / updates — for instance, version 1.0 didn’t include a a shofar service for second day Rosh Hashanah, but we added that among other things in version 1.2; we’re now up to version 1.5.)

 The slide decks offer multiple choices to those who lead prayer.
 For some prayers, there are multiple options — e.g. three versions of Ahavat Olam, two variations on the Amidah, three versions of Aleinu.
 Once you donate and receive a download link for the slide decks, you can copy the slide decks, choose which option you want to use for any given prayer, and delete the other slides.
 And because every word of the Hebrew, English, and transliteration is editable, you can adapt or change the slides as needed.